Immigration Statistics by Country: Eye-Opening Numbers for 2023

 Undocumented Immigration Statistics

-Close to 180 thousand non-EU citizens were ordered to leave the EU in the first half of 2022.
+422,400 non-EU citizens were ordered to leave the EU in 2022.

 2022 showed an increase in the deportation of illegal immigrants, statistics point out.
 The increase was especially prominent in the second quarter, both compared to the first quarter of the year and Q1 of 2022.
 France has issued the highest number of orders to leave at over 30 thousand in each quarter.
-The other two countries that issued the most orders were Greece and Germany.
+The other two countries that issued the most orders were Greece and Croatia.

 (Eurostat)

-EU illegal immigration statistics show there were around 681 thousand undocumented migrants in the EU in 2021.
+EU illegal immigration statistics show 1,081,200 people illegally presents in the EU in 2022.

 (Eurostat)

-The number of illegal immigrants in the US is estimated at around 11.4 million.
+The number of illegal immigrants in the US is estimated at around 11 million.

-The latest statistics show that 11.4 million unauthorized immigrants live in the US as of 2018.
+The latest statistics show that 11 million unauthorized immigrants live in the US as of 2019.
 However, one interesting fact about immigration is that being an illegal immigrant does not mean being invisible to the system.
 In the US, illegal immigrants paid $36 billion in tax in the year of measurement (2014).

 Immigration Statistics by Country FAQ